Milind Deora emerges as favourite to replace MRCC chief Sanjay Nirupam

-Amid rumours of Sanjay Nirupam facing the axe for the Congress mouthpiece controversy, former union minister and two-time MP Milind Deora’s political pedigree and rapport with fellow Congressmen has made him a front-runner for the office
+Amid rumours of Sanjay Nirupam facing the axe over Congress mouthpiece controversy, two-time MP Milind Deora’s political pedigree has made him a front-runner for the office

 Even as the Congress circle in Mumbai is abuzz with rumours that city chief Sanjay Nirupam might be axed following the party’s magazine controversy, former Union minister Milind Deora has emerged as one of the favourites tipped to take over the tricky job of leading the Mumbai Regional Congress Committee (MRCC).